abhinavpottabathula/CrewAppDev/README.txt

 INTRODUCTION
 ------------
 Appearances are important in influencing others’ perceptions of oneself.
 How one dresses is even more important in the formal setting.
 PIC is created to help individuals gain feedback on outfits they plan on using.
-I short, PIC is a social networking application designed to share, compare and improve on one’s outfit.
+In short, PIC is a social networking application designed to share, compare and improve on one’s outfit.

 For more information, visit http://pic.paperplane.io/